demireal/demireal.github.io/_pages/publications.md

 title: ""
 ---

-I am a PhD student at [MIT CSAIL](https://www.csail.mit.edu) advised by [David Sontag](http://clinicalml.org) and an [EWSC](https://www.ericandwendyschmidtcenter.org) PhD fellow at the Broad Institute of MIT and Harvard.
+Hey :) I am a PhD student at [MIT CSAIL](https://www.csail.mit.edu) advised by [David Sontag](http://clinicalml.org) and an [EWSC](https://www.ericandwendyschmidtcenter.org) PhD fellow at the Broad Institute of MIT and Harvard.

 ## Conference